The Oregon Grape Plant and the Potential Uses of Berberine

 Oregon grape is an attractive evergreen shrub that is native to the west coast of North America.
 Its fruits are blue berries that are borne in clusters and look somewhat like grapes.
 Despite its name, the plant is unrelated to the true grapes.
 The berries are edible, but they are very sour and have large seeds.
 They are flavourful, however, and can be used to make a delicious jam or jelly.

 Oregon grape is often grown as an ornamental plant, since its shiny, holly-like leaves, yellow flowers, and blue berries are so beautiful.
 The plant is also valued because it attracts butterflies, bees, and birds.
 It's the state flower of Oregon.

 The inner bark and roots of Oregon grape contain a bright yellow chemical called berberine.
 Berberine can act as a dye and is used to stain paper, silk, wool, leather, and wood.
 It may have health benefits as well.
-It kills bacteria in the lab and may be helpful for a range of health disorders, though further research is needed to clarify its potential benefits.
+It kills bacteria in the lab and may be helpful for a range of health disorders, though further research is needed to clarify its action inside our bodies.